NodeMixaholic/ReviPlusPlus/README.md

-# Micro11Playbook
+# Revi
-Makes your current system a Micro11 system.
+Makes your current system a combo of a Revi and Micro11 system.

 ## Credits.

 * All the scripts listed in Micro11's autounattend.xml.
 * ReviOS components.
-(With the small exception of removing Revi Tools)

 ## Disclaimer